mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 This section lists out the dependency versions that have been verified to work with the latest MDO Lab tools available on GitHub.

 ..
 IMPORTANT::
    Although the code may work with other dependency versions (for example NumPy and SciPy requirements are not strict), we only test code against the dependency versions listed below.
    Therefore, if you choose to use a different dependency version, then you are essentially on your own.

-   For the package versions listed here, if no bugfix version (the third set of numbers) are provided, then you should use the latest bugfix version available online.
-   If the number is provided, then you MUST use that version.
-   For example, CGNS 3.3.1 will not work.

    If you are doing a clean install, it's probably best to use the versions listed under the ``latest`` column.
+   On the other hand, cluster installs may benefit from the ``stable`` versions.

 ========= ======= =======